 Water-Oil Emulsions (HFB) and High-Water-Based Fluids (HFA)

 These low-cost fire-resistant fluids are used in mining equipment.
-NBR works well in HFB emulsions.
-For HFA fluids with very high water content (>90%), specify an NBR compound with enhanced water resistance or a specialty polyurethane seal.
+NBR works well in HFB emulsions (35–60% water in mineral oil).
+For HFA fluids with very high water content (>90% water), specify an NBR compound with enhanced water resistance or a specialty polyurethane seal.
+Seal friction is higher in HFA/HFB due to lower lubricity; gland design should allow adequate lubrication path to the dynamic sealing surface.

 Biodegradable Hydraulic Fluids (HEES, HEPG, HETG)